 Crocuses thrive in cold to moderate winter conditions, such as those in climate zones 3 to 7.
 They will fail to grow in hot climates.

 Crocuses are small corms, so they dry out faster than large bulbs.
-The best time when to plant crocus is early in autumn, as soon as you can buy them.
-Plant them in the open rather than the shade (unless you live in the South) because crocuses like plenty of sunshine.
+The best time to plant crocus is early in autumn, as soon as you can buy them.
+Plant them in the open rather than the shade (unless you live in the south) because crocuses like plenty of sunshine.

 You can plant them in the lawn, but for proper crocus care, don’t cut the grass until their leaves turn yellow and disappear.
-Remember, too, that weed killers will harm them, especially if you apply them while the crocus plant leaves are still green and actively growing.
+Remember too, that weed killers will harm them, especially if you apply them while the crocus plant leaves are still green and actively growing.

 Crocuses prefer a gritty or sandy, well-drained soil.
-A rock garden or herb garden is a great site to plant them, and small perennials that grow in such places make good plant companions.
+A rock garden or herb garden is a great site to plant them and small perennials that grow in such places make good plant companions.

 In the rock garden and herb garden, you will want to plant crocuses under creeping phlox or mat-forming thymes.
 Your crocuses will come right through the ground-hugging plants.
-This also makes a nice display and keeps the crocuses’ flowers from getting splashed with mud when it rains.
+This also makes a nice display and keeps the crocus flowers from getting splashed with mud when it rains.

 Steps for Planting Crocuses